triciaDXB/hello-world/README.md

 # hello-world

-Hello Word!
+Hello Earth!

-For now I am nothing but not too long I will contribute making the life on this planet easier and I will be a fucking Philantrophist.
+For now I am nothing but not too long I will contribute making the life on this planet less Dumb and I will be a fucking Philantrophist.